patelhardi/HospitalProject_W2022/README.md

 <br>
 This project is intended to build a general Content Management System(CMS) for hospitals.
 There are many functions included:

-- Read, Create, Update, Delete(CRUD) for each or all hospital department
+- Manage Department (CRUD)
-- Manage patient information (CRUD)
+- Manage patient (CRUD)
-- Manage staff information (CRUD)
+- Manage staff (CRUD)
-- Manage staff's shifts (CRUD)
+- Manage shifts (CRUD)
+- Manage Appointment (CRUD)
+- Manage relationship between Staff and Shift
+- Manage relationship between Patient and Appointment
+- Manage relationship between Staff and Department
 - Patients can add, update or delete their appointment(s).
 CMS Admin can view all the appointments
 <br>
 This project was made in collaboration with: